dillionmegida/thewebfor5/src/pages/p/gatsby-with-netlify-cms.md

 publish_mode: editorial_workflow
 ```

-The backend provided aids in efficient connection for netlify.
+* The backend option specifies how to access the content for your site, including authentication.
-The media_folder specified tells the CMS where to upload your images or videos to.
+* The media_folder specified tells the CMS where to upload your images or videos to.
-The public folder is pretty much where the published images go to.
+* The public folder is pretty much where the published are accessed.
-Collections determine our contents.
+* Collections determine our contents.
 As seen above, we want to control blog contents.
 A folder is specified which we would get and also load our contents from.
 It may be different in your repository but the target is the location of your posts.
 The fields mentioned are those you'd like to fill in when writing post.
 They are just like the frontmatter and body you create when writing markdown files.
+* The publish mode allows you specify controls for the different phases of publishing contents.

 At this point, you can run `gatsby develop` to see for yourself.